Laser Marking Systems / Laser Markers

 UV Laser Applications vs Fibre Laser Applications

 A UV laser does not rely on heat for marking, so it can mark heat-sensitive materials without damage.
 On the other hand, fibre lasers do use heat, so they do not have the capability of marking on heat-sensitive materials without damage.
-But, fibre lasers may be better for certain metals like iron because of the high output creating high contrast.
+However, fibre lasers may be better for certain metals like iron because of the high output creating high contrast.

 Speed